 Overall, I am happy with how the garden is going this year.
 We have plants that have come back and I feel like it’s the most established it’s ever been.

 I’m also happy that I’ve been able to stay on top of the garden for the most part because earlier this month I had a baby and I wondered if I would be able to still keep up with the garden.

-I want to thank my husband for all his help in fixing fenceline, putting in the mud kitchen, getting plants in the Spring and making 2 new raised beds in the middle (for the mint, watermelon and vegetables).
+I want to thank my husband for all his help in fixing the fenceline, putting in the mud kitchen, getting plants in the Spring, and making 2 new raised beds in the middle (for the mint, watermelon, and vegetables).

 Thank you for reading and following along!